projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

 * Use a `for` loop to iterate through categorized_data with the loop variable **category_name**, and do the following:

 * Define and initialize two placeholder variables: **category_dict** and **category_data_list**. category_dict will contain all the info from the salary_category of that iteration, or `category_dict = categorized_data[category_name]`. category_data_list contains just the dictionary paired with the data key in category_dict.
-* Assign the length of category_data_list to the count key in frequency data
+* Assign the length of category_data_list to the count key in frequency data.
 * Define and initialize the variable **category_data**, and assign it to `frequency_data[category_name]['data']`.
 This is purely to shorten the code within the `for` loops below, since accessing the data key requires a lot of characters.
 * Iterate through category_data_list with the loop variable **record**, then iterate through enumerate(record) with the following line: `for column_index, field in enumerate(records):` This line allows us to access the index as well as the actual field in record while iterating.
 * Using an `if` statement, check if column_index is not 0, 4, 6, 7, or 10.
 We ignore the values at these indices since they contain irrelevant information, such as respondent id and age.
 Within this same if statement, check if ';' is in the field.
 If ';' is in the field, the data is from the LanguageWorkedWith column and needs to be parsed.
+As a whole, the if statement will look like this: `if column_index not in [0, 4, 6, 7, 10] and ';' in field:`.
     * If this condition is met, split the field by ';' and assign the new list to **values**.
 This split will parse the LanguageWorkedWith column.
         * Iterate through values with the loop variable **value**.
         * if value is not already a key in category_data, make it a key and assign it to the integer 0.
-        * If value is already a key, increment it's value by 1
+        * If value is already a key, increment it's value by 1.
 * Else, check if the column index is not 0, 4, 6, 7, or 10 (without the ';' character).
     * If this condition is met, if field is not already a key in category_data, make it a key and assign it to the integer 0.
     * If field is already a key, increment it's value by 1.

-* After all the iterations complete, return frequency_data
+* After all the iterations complete, return frequency_data.

 ### Method: top_five(): (Carlos Sandoval)
 ```